StephanDollberg/twistedcpp/README.md

 ==========
 Porting twisted to C++.

-Note: Basic features are implemented, rest is kinda alpha.
-Help and projects very appreciated.
+Note: Basic features are implemented, more work, help and projects very appreciated.

 ``` cpp